arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 - It manages the gate valve given the Small Tank level and Big Tank minimum level state.
 - It sends Small Tank's current maximum level state to Big Tank while seeking Big Tank's minimum level state.

-In addition to the functionalities explained before, both Opta™ are connected to Arduino IoT Cloud via Wi-Fi.
+In addition to the functionalities explained before, both Opta™ are connected to Arduino IoT Cloud via Wi-Fi®.
 Through Arduino IoT Cloud, both tanks can be monitored and controlled online.

 ### Understanding the Small Tank (ST) Code